 A Task guide is a controlled, guided, interactive experience that leads you through the steps of a task, or business process.
 You can open (play) a Task guide from the Help pane.
 When you first click a Task guide, the Help pane will show the step-by-step instructions for the task.
 Localized Task guides are now available.

-We will provide different sets of task guides for each Unified Operations product.
+We will provide different sets of task guides for each product such as Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, or Dynamics 365 for Talent.
 The section Accessing Task guides from the Help pane describes how to find the correct task guides for your product.

 To begin the guided, interactive experience, click Start task guide at the bottom of the Help pane.
 A black pointer opens and indicates the action that you must perform.
 Follow the directions that appear in the UI, and enter data as directed.